 Possible side effects of surgery depend on the tumor’s location.
 Surgery may damage parts of the brain near the tumor, affecting hormone function, metabolism, vision, arm and leg movement, or consciousness.
-Sometimes, the tumor may have grown into the optic chiasm, which is an area of the brain that controls vision, or major blood vessels, making it difficult to remove the tumor.
+Sometimes, the tumor may have grown into the optic chiasm, which is an area of the brain that controls vision, or major blood vessels.
+This can make it difficult to remove the tumor.
 Some tumors cannot be removed using surgery because of their location and can only be biopsied.
 These tumors are called inoperable, and the doctor will recommend treating the tumor in another way.

 The doctor may recommend additional treatment following surgery.
-Research studies have shown that people with craniopharyngioma that was partially removed who received radiation therapy live as long as those who had a complete removal of the tumor, and often have fewer side effects, such as stroke, severe bleeding, or damage to the hypothalamus.
-The hypothalamus is a small structure that regulates the pituitary gland’s production of hormones and many other body functions.
+Research studies have shown that people with craniopharyngioma that was partially removed who received radiation therapy live as long as those who had a complete surgical removal of the tumor.
+In addition, they often have fewer side effects, such as stroke, severe bleeding, or damage to the hypothalamus.
 Talk with your child’s doctor before treatment begins about the potential side effects for your child based on the recommended treatment plan.

 Learn more about the basics of surgery.